 Most supermarket refrigeration equipment breakdowns are repeat problems.
 When responding to refrigeration service calls at supermarkets, refrigeration technicians immediately play “problem percentages” upon entering the store—this allows them to get to the root source of the problem as quickly as possible, to prevent perishable product loss.

-A common problem with refrigeration systems is when the thermostatic expansion valve (TEV) doesn’t feed enough refrigerant and the refrigeration technician sees high superheat.
+A common problem with refrigeration systems is when the thermostatic expansion valve (TEV) doesn’t feed enough refrigerant and the refrigeration technician sees a high superheat.

 7 steps to restoring refrigerant flow

 The following checks will help the HVAC technician identify the TEV problem quickly and restore refrigerant flow.

 - Check the sensing bulb location.
 The sensing bulb should be attached to the horizontal section of the suction line at the evaporator outlet.
 On suction lines 7/8 inches and larger, it should be installed at 4 or 8 o’clock on the side of the horizontal line.
 On smaller lines, the bulb may be mounted at any point around the circumference, except the bottom of the line where oil may influence the sensitivity.

 - Check for a vapor-free liquid to the TEV.
 When the system is pumped down, install a liquid line sight glass directly ahead of the TEV.
 If flash-gas is present, check for a liquid line restriction or pressure drop caused by incorrect pipe size or poor piping practices.
 Correct restriction as required.

 - Check design pressure drop for required TEV capacity.
 The capacity of the TEV is a variable dependent on the pressure differential across the valve.
 The greater pressure drop across the TEV = greater TEV capacity.
 Remove the source of the pressure loss on the inlet or pressure increases at the outlet.
 If the reduced inlet pressure to the valve is due to low condensing pressure, install the appropriate head pressure controls.